edeposit/edeposit.amqp.antivirus/docs/index.rst

 Requirements
 ++++++++++++
-This script expects that pytest_ is installed.
+Test script expects that pytest_ is installed.
 In case you don't have it yet, it can be easily installed using following command::

     pip install --user pytest